Adolis García Player Props: Rangers vs. Guardians

-Adolis Garcia is available when the Texas Rangers take on Aaron Civale and the Cleveland Guardians at Globe Life Field Friday at 8:05 PM ET.
+Adolis Garcia is available when the Texas Rangers battle Gavin Williams and the Cleveland Guardians at Globe Life Field Saturday at 4:05 PM ET.

-He is back in action for the first time since July 9, when he went 1-for-4 with two RBI against the Nationals.
+In his last action (on July 9 against the Nationals) he went 1-for-4 with two RBI.

 Adolis García Game Info & Props vs. the Guardians